 |Contact & Website:||w: Not Given|

 Andrew Carnegie became the richest man in the world in March 1901 when he sold his steel empire for $440 million to J P Morgan.
-He was celebrated for building over 2600 Carnegie Libraries, unquestionably becoming one of the worlds greatest philanthropists.
-Yet little is known of Carnegies remarkable life story.
+He was celebrated for building over 2600 Carnegie Libraries, unquestionably becoming one of the world's greatest philanthropists.
+Yet little is known of Carnegie's remarkable life story, he was a true visionary figure, a prolific writer, an arch anti-imperialist in the turbulent politics of late 19th century America and for 30 years a leading advocate of peace through arbitration.
 The talk examines his life in the context of America in the period 1870 to 1910.
-The Gilded age saw the rise and dominance of the corporate trusts and with it a growth in greed, avarice and corruption.
-It also saw the emergence of a nation that had previously been somewhat isolated in the global world of colonialism, but under President McKinley America began to spread its wings into the America we know today.

 |Availability & Fee:||Anytime||TBC|

 |Requirements:||S, PS, EC||Click for requirements explanation||Areas Covered:||South Yorkshire only|